bcbecker/Stack-Underflow/README.md

 ## General Information
 helpme_world is a site meant to serve as a platform for developers and hobbyist programmers to get together to ask questions, communicate ideas, and just enjoy the world of coding.
 They can make an account, which includes a username, email, and profile picture.
 Once registered, the user can make posts, reply to other posts, and edit or delete their own posts.
+Posts and replies have the ability to use markdown within them, making code snippets more easily readable.
 The user can also search for posts, or see posts by a specific user.

 My purpose for committing to this project is to show a growth mindset.
 As the project grows, it showcases the growth of my abilities as a back end developer, allowing me to build upon the foundation I've set before myself.
 The database design, endpoint routing, proper form handling, and error handling are all skills that I've been working to perfect.
 I felt the Flask framework was an excellent choice for that, because it requires base knowledge of system design to use.
 Unlike Django, Flask is of the "explicit over implicit" mentality, meaning if there is a feature or structure the developer wishes to add/follow, they are in charge of configuring it.
 Django is much more "batteries included," thus I felt Flask would be a better learning experience.